Chris-Ngu/EnterpriseSolution/README.md

 # EnterpriseSolution
- FullStack implementation of a business solution to keep track and manage co-workers and tasks
+ Client based implementation of a business solution to keep track and manage co-workers and tasks

+ Currently thinking about porting to fullstack application with web-based interface

 Experiental/Dev branch of EnterpriseSolution is Default with the most up-to-date features